mrsquig/curling_timer/README.md

 The host IP of the backend server can be specified with the `--host` flag, and the port with the `--port` flag.
 The defaults are `127.0.0.1` and `5000`.

+Full-screen mode can be entered at run-time using the `--full-screen` flag (alternatively `-f`).
 If the server is not running, it will be started at run-time.
 The front end has the following key bindings:
 |Key|Action|
 |---|------|
 |r| Reset timer|